RaymondZhang20/Group9-Project/README.md

 - [ ] 3.
 Send an invitation to everyone within an outlined area for people to join a users party/game
 - [x] 4.
 Variable avatars for users to select, and show users avatar on matching, map, friend list and chat.
 - [x] 5.
 Be able to add a new game to the list.
 Having search functionality to find a game in a large game list.

+### Tech from units 1-5

+### Above and Beyond

+### Next Steps

+### List of Contributions
+Jasper: Worked on the Map part of the web application along with dealing with all of the depoployment and any issues that deployment presented

 ### Task breakdown
 1. Choose proper database and implement database connector to the back-end.